Biosafety cabinets (BSCs) are used at the University as a primary means of containment

 biosafety cabinet is an effective engineering control which must be used in concert

-on the selection, installation, and use of biosafety cabinets.
+selection, installation and use of biosafety cabinets.

 Certification Requirements